dahliaOS/documentation/markdown/articles/os/fimage.md

 ## Portable Fuchsia Emulator (FImage)
 ### Note
 FImage is provided for the convenience of developers and enthusiasts who don't want to compile Fuchsia.
 We are in no way affiliated Google.
 For more information, see [fimage/LICENSE](https://github.com/dahliaOS/fimage/blob/master/LICENSE).
+The windows method is highly unstable and should only be used if you cannot install or boot into linux on your device.

 <div align=center>
  <img width="80%" src="../img/fimage/fimage1.png"/>